Donald Smith (tenor): Brisbane Opera Society

-In 1948, Smith joined the Brisbane Opera Society, and sang many leading tenor roles with them, such as Don José in Georges Bizet's Carmen, the title role in Charles Gounod's Faust, the Duke of Mantua in Giuseppe Verdi's Rigoletto, Roméo in Charles Gounod's opera Roméo et Juliette and Turiddu in Pietro Mascagni's Cavalleria Rusticana and Canio in Ruggero Leoncavallo's opera Pagliacci.
+He played Thaddeus in Michael William Balfe's opera The Bohemian Girl (an opera famous for its Act 3 tenor aria: "When Other Lips - Then You'll Remember Me"), the title role in Charles Gounod's Faust, the Duke of Mantua in Giuseppe Verdi's Rigoletto, Don José in Georges Bizet's Carmen, Roméo in Charles Gounod's opera Roméo et Juliette and Turiddu in Pietro Mascagni's Cavalleria Rusticana and Canio in Ruggero Leoncavallo's opera Pagliacci.
 The role of the jilted lover Canio in particular was one which Smith would eventually "make his own" and for which he would become famous.